korzio/djv/README.md

 There are 2 versions of validator

 - `./lib/djv.js` a default one, not uglified and not transpiled
-- `./djv.js` a built one with a webpack, babel and uglify (preferrable for frontend)
+- `./djv.js` a built one with a webpack, babel and uglify (preferable for frontend)

 ## Usage <a name="usage"></a>